 You can find plenty of information about these institutions on these sites.
 For Stanford, the Visitor Information section is very helpful (maps, directions, etc.)

 Q12: What's with the cancelation fees?

-NO refunds are guaranteed within 30 days of the start of the workshop since this is the date by which we must make our final guarantees to Stanford and Palo Alto High School.
-Once guarantees are made, AP* Seminars becomes liable whether you attend or not.
-If we do get additional enrollments after your request, so that we can still make our guarantees without your canceled registration, then we will refund your registration fee subject to the cancellation fee.
+NO refunds are guaranteed within 30 days of the start of the workshop.
+At about this time, AP* Seminars becomes liable for many institute-related expenditures whether you attend or not.
+If we do get additional enrollments after your request, so that we can still cover our obligations without your canceled registration, then we will refund your registration fee subject to the cancellation fee.

 Q13: Why isn’t lunch included in the tuition?

 A: Lunch is optional because, in our experience, not everyone wants to purchase it in advance, even though there is certainly some convenience to having it provided.
 Some participants prefer to either (a) provide their own lunch, (b) purchase it in another fashion, or (c) just skip it altogether.

 Town and Country Village, just across the street from Palo Alto HS, has a wide variety of restaurants and is within easy walking distance.
 Rather than add $65 to everyone’s tuition, we decided to make it optional.
 Details on alternative places to eat will be provided with the Pre-Conference Materials, available in early July